Kremlin Tour (Kremlin Tour+Armory Tour+Diamond Fund) 2022.

-Moscow Kremlin Tour is a must-see for anyone who visits Moscow for the first time.
-Kremlin is an ancient castle of the 15th century, once the residence of Russian tsars.
+Moscow Kremlin Tour is a must-see for anyone who visits Moscow for the 1st time.
+Kremlin is an ancient castle of the 15th c., once the residence of Russian tsars.
 After 1917 the Kremlin housed the Soviet government.
 Now the Kremlin is the residence of President of Russia.

 After Peter I shifted the capital to St. Petersburg, the Kremlin lost its stately status.
 On the Kremlin Tour you'll see the Kremlin grounds, coronation place of Russian tsars who came to Kremlin for coronation even when Moscow wasn't Russia's capital.
 In 1918 the Bolshevik government moved from then Petrograd to Moscow and landed in the Kremlin's Senate building.
 As the Kremlin regained its status, early leaders of the USSR lived and worked in the Kremlin's old buildings.
 In the last decades of the Soviet regime most important state events were held in the Kremlin, where in the early 1960s Kremlin's Palace of Congresses (now, the Kremlin's State Palace, which you'll see during the Kremlin tour) was built.